violettaMi/interview_questions/2_middle_level/cheat_sheet/oop.md

 1. What is the main difference between a `class` and an `object`?

 1. Explain the term Constructor.
  It is automatically called when an object is created.

 1. Ruby constructor overloading
 Constructor overloading is the ability to have multiple types of constructors in a class.

- 1. Define Destructor
- 1. What is an abstract class?
 1. What is the `super` keyword?
  The super method calls the constructor of the parent class.
  The super method calls a method of the same name in the parent's class.

+1. What is the to_s Method into classes?
+ Any class you define should have a to_s instance method to return a string representation of the object.

  1. What is method overriding?
+ Though you can add new functionality in a derived class, but sometimes you would like to change the behavior of already defined method in a parent class.
+ You can do so simply by keeping the method name same and overriding the functionality of the method

+ 1. What is Operator Overloading?
+ Ruby permits operator overloading, allowing one to define how an operator( +, -, /, *, **, %) shall be used in a particular program.

+ 1. Create Object Using Allocate
+ Box.allocate   => #<Box:0x00007ffd86821668>
+ Box.new(10, 20)   => #<Box:0x00007ffd8684d560 @width=10, @height=20>